Mária Széchy: Legal battles with the Bethlens and second marriage

-Széchy was also disappointed as her husband did not help her at all in her legal battles with the Bethlens.
-From the first lawsuit, she appeared alone everywhere, negotiating and trying to gain Prince Rákóczi's support.
-On 15 March 1635, a new settlement was made in Rákóczi's presence, who claimed Bábolna as a fee for his meditation.
+Széchy was disappointed because her husband did not help in her legal battles with the Bethlens.
+She appeared alone at every stage of the process, negotiating and trying to gain Prince Rákóczi's support.
+On 15 March 1635, a new settlement was made in Rákóczi's presence, who claimed Bábolna as a mediationfee.
 Széchy ceded Vajdahunyad to the Bethlens and again kept only Déva.
-The agreement took long to carry out, and the Bethlens sued again.
+While the agreement was being carried out, the Bethlens sued again.
 Just as Széchy was moving out of Vajdahunyad, her father-in-law revolted against Rákóczi.
-After the Prince and the Bethlens reconciled in December 1636, he supported their claim against Széchy.
+After the prince and the Bethlens reconciled in December 1636, Rákóczi supported their claim against Széchy.
 She finally ceded Vajdahunyad but re-established cordial relations with her former in-laws.

-Throughout much of her second marriage, Széchy preferred living on her Transylvanian estates and gradually moved all of her possessions there.
-After late 1636, she never returned to the family home.
-She lived a luxurious life in Transylvania, indulging in the entertainments she had missed in Rozsály.
-After he repeatedly failed in calling his wife back, István Kun took soldiers to kidnap her from Déva.
-However, Széchy heard the noise and fled to the castle, attacking the men with old cannons found there.
-István Kun raided and destroyed her manor house outside the castle, causing significant damage, then left during the next night.
-The divorce proceedings started immediately afterwards.
+Throughout her second marriage, Széchy preferred living on her Transylvanian estates and gradually moved all of her possessions there.
+After late 1636, she never returned to the family home in Rozsály but lived a luxurious life in Transylvania, indulging in the entertainments she had missed in Szatmár.
+After he repeatedly failed to recall his wife, Kun took soldiers to kidnap her from Déva.
+Széchy fled to the castle, attacking the men with old cannons.
+Kun raided and destroyed her manor house outside the castle, causing significant damage, then left during the next night.
+The divorce proceedings started immediately afterwards, and although other people continued to refer to her by as Kun Istvánné (“wife of István Kun”), she reverted to using either Mária Széchy or Bethlen Istvánné (“wife of István Bethlen”).